Our Initiatives

 For more information, contact Cherene Caraco: ccaraco@promiseresourcenetwork.org.

-Retreat@ The Plaza offers a safe, healing space to connect with others that have been through significant emotional distress and crisis situations.
+Retreat@ The Plaza offers a safe, healing space to connect with others who have been through significant emotional distress and crises.
 As a guest, you will have your own private bedroom, space to breathe, talk, create, and perhaps explore new ways of understanding your experiences without going to a locked facility or hospital.

 Retreat@ The Plaza is free.
-You are welcomed to stay for a week and maintain connections to work, family, school, or other important things in your life or to take a break from those things and be surrounded by support, healing, creativity and love.
+You are welcome to stay for a week and maintain connections to work, family, school, or other important things in your life or to take a break from those things and be surrounded by support, healing, creativity, and love.
 Come for a tour or call us to learn more.

-Click here to find out more about Retreat @ The Plaza, including photos!
+Click here to learn more about Retreat @ The Plaza.